-The Hudson Valley’s newest winemakers bring vitality — and vigor — to the region.
+The Hudson Valley’s newest winemakers bring vitality — and vigor —

 They may have come to the Hudson Valley for its vibrant viticulture, but it’s the people—and the collaborative community—that’s making them stay.

 In this issue’s Talking Terroir column, Hudson Valley Wine Magazine meets four young winemakers who’ve recently set down roots in the region and have been given the freedom to grow—and flourish.
 Their innate creativity is nourished by a surrounding sense of community, providing a fertile environment for this next generation of Hudson Valley winemakers to master their craft.

 But with a world of places open to them to embark on a winemaking career, what draws them to the Hudson Valley in the first place?

 “I was interested in New York viticulture and the ability to grow vinifera grape varietals in addition to the hybrid/American varietals that we grew back home in Tennessee,” said Laura Cypress, assistant winemaker at Benmarl Winery.
 “Between the fertile soils and dramatic landscape, it’s no surprise that the Hudson Valley has been a place of cultural and historical significance for generations.”

 A Pennsylvania native, Brad Martz, winemaker at Whitecliff Vineyards & Winery, put down roots in the Hudson Valley thanks to his wife, whose family hails from New Paltz.
 After graduating from the University of California, Davis—ironically, with a degree in psychology rather than from their renowned viticultural program—Martz worked for fifteen years in the technology industry, managing sales and strategic alliances.
 But it took casual visits to the local wineries with his wife on weekends to pique his interest in wine.